-The Empire Abo Compressor Station accepts field gas which is compressed by engines to facilitate transfer to upstream facilities.
-Following compression, the gas will be sent to a TEG dehydration unit.
-Flash tank overheads will be recycled to the facility inlet.
-Regenerator emissions will be controlled by a condenser.
+The Empire Abo Compressor Station accepts field gas which is compressed by engines to facilitate transfer to downstream or gas processing facilities.
+Following compression, the gas is sent to a TEG dehydration unit.
+Flash tank overheads are recycled to the facility inlet.
+Regenerator emissions are controlled by a condenser.
 Condenser overheads are combusted by a thermal oxidizer.
 After being processed by the dehydrators, the gas then exits the facility.
 Liquids that drop out of the gas during compression and dehydration are stabilized and separated and are sent to condensate and produced water storage tanks.
 Condensate and produced water are transported off-site via truck.
 Emissions from the storage tanks and loading are controlled by a second thermal oxidizer.